 This document provides detail on the implementation and management of the LumenVox Containers product.
 It also provides further detail on the various components of the product along with pre-requisites required for installation.
-The document supplies installation steps that can be followed for Google and Amazon Kubernetes cloud environments as well as on-premises installation using the Quick Start installation process (using kubeadm).
+The document supplies installation steps that can be followed for on-premises installation using the Quick Start installation process (using kubeadm).